 Undesirable tools would be the regular body harness (encourages your dog to pull), a prong or pinch collar, a check collar, or a choke collar.
 However, these tools may be effective if they are used by a professional dog trainer.

 What if Your Dog Refuses to Walk on a Leash?

 Not all dogs are accepting of the leash while walking.
 They could just stop in their tracks or turn back home.
 These dogs are fearful and it's your responsibility to make walking on a leash a positive experience.
 Below are tips on how you can deal with dog that refuses to walk on a leash:

-- 6Hang out in public places with your dog.Comfort your dog by talking and giving treats before finally walking with the leash.Advertisement
+- 6Comfort your dog by talking and giving treats before finally walking with the leash.Hang out in public places with your dog.Advertisement

 You can walk with your dog on a leash no matter how difficult it may be.
 Just have the persistence and the patience to do so.

 - Know the treats your dog likes the most.

 - Practice walking on a regular basis so that your dog can be conditioned to walk on a leash.